aptech/docs/docs/impute.rst

           * - *iCtl.k*
             - Scalar, ridge parameter used evade singular matrices when computing Bayesian and Bootstrap posterior distributions.
 Default = 0.00001.

-    :type iCtl: struct
+    :type iCtl: Struct

-    :return x_full: the input matrix with the missing values from each column filled in by the specified imputation method.
+    :return x_full: The input matrix with the missing values from each column filled in by the specified imputation method.

-    :rtype x_full: matrix
+    :rtype x_full: Matrix

 Examples
 ----------------